MagicPoulp/vulkan_engine/README.md

 # Version history

+git tag -n

+1.1.0   Just displays a SurfaceView with Vulkan

+1.2.0   Display a Vulkan SurfaceView on top of a Camera PreviewView

+1.3.0   Rotating cube on both iOS and Android

 # Introduction

+It now works on both iOS and Android.

+C is used because it is more inter-operable with the OS.
+And iOS has only the last iOS version for C++

 It is possible to show a Vulkan rendered surface, in a part of the screen, from Kotlin or Swift, and not just in pure C/C++, or Objective-C.